CORPUS Projects, Publications, and Collections

 Projects

-• Capturing the Stars: Women’s Networks and the Advancement of Science at Yerkes Observatory, 1895–1940 (Richard Kron, Department of Astronomy & Astrophysics, University of Chicago)
+• Capturing the Stars: Women’s Networks and the Advancement of Science at Yerkes Observatory, 1895–1940 (Richard Kron, Department of Astronomy and Astrophysics, University of Chicago)

-• CEDAR: Critical Editions for Digital Analysis and Research (Ellen MacKay, Department of English Language & Literature, University of Chicago; Jeffrey Stackert, Divinity School, University of Chicago)
+• CEDAR: Critical Editions for Digital Analysis and Research (Ellen MacKay, Department of English Language and Literature, University of Chicago; Jeffrey Stackert, Divinity School, University of Chicago)

-• Chapakhana: Mapping the Spread of Print in South Asia (Ulrike Stark, Department of South Asian Languages & Civilizations, University of Chicago)
+• Chapakhana: Mapping the Spread of Print in South Asia (Ulrike Stark, Department of South Asian Languages and Civilizations, University of Chicago)

 • The Chicago Demotic Dictionary (Janet Johnson and Brian Muhs, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)